 Ma Long Net Worth: Ma Long is a Chinese table tennis player.
 The current Olympic and World Champion, he is ranked number 2 in the world by the International Table Tennis Federation (ITTF).
 He has held the ranking of number 1 for a total of 64 months, the most by any male player in the history of table tennis.
 He became the first male player (and second overall) in the world to have won every singles title in table tennis.
 He has a net worth of $20 million dollars.

-Check out the below article to know the complete information regarding Ma Long Networth 2018 in dollars, Salary Per Year and Month, Houses, Cars, Brand Endorsements, and his other Investments details.
+Check out the below article to know the complete information regarding Ma Long Networth, Salary Per Year and Month, Houses, Cars, Brand Endorsements, and his other Investments details.
 Also Check, How Much is Rafael Nadal and Roger Federer Worth

 How much is Ma Long Worth?